-- Note: You do not need to turn off the power to the system to install hot-swap power supplies. - On a Model 6C4, open the front and rear rack doors and place the system into the service position as described in "Placing the Model 6C4 into the Service Position" on page 355.
+Note: You do not need to turn off the power to the system to install hot-swap power supplies.

-- Visually check the power supply LEDs.
-If the amber LED is lit, suspect that power supply to be faulty. - Remove the service access cover as described in "Service Access Cover Removal (Model 6C4)" on page 357 or "Service Access Cover Removal (Model 6E4)" on page 363. - 4.
+- 1. On a Model 6C4, open the front and rear rack doors and place the system into the service position as described in "Placing the Model 6C4 into the Service Position" on page 368. - On a Model 6E4, open the bezel door. - 2.
+Visually check the power supply LEDs.
+If the amber LED is lit, suspect that power supply to be faulty. - 3.
+Remove the service access cover as described in "Service Access Cover Removal (Model 6C4)" on page 370 or "Service Access Cover Removal (Model 6E4)" on page 375. - 4.
 Remove the power cable from the rear of the faulty power supply. - 5.
 Wait at least 10 seconds before performing the next step. - 6.
 Grasp the ends of both power supply handles, and slide the retractable spring-activated portion of each handle toward its hinged base.
 This action releases the locking tab located on the bottom side of each release handle.
 See the following illustration.

 - 1 Power Supply - 2 Locking Tab Receiver Hole - 3 Retractable Spring-Activated Portion of the Handle - 7.
 Lift the handle until it is perpendicular (90 degrees) to the top of the power supply.
 By placing the handle perpendicular to the top of the power supply, the base or hinged portion of each handle acts as a cam and will gently pry the power supply from its connector located on the CEC backplane. - 8.
 After the power supply is released from its connector, pull the power supply out of the system. - 9.
 If you are not replacing the power supply, do the following: - a.
-Install a power-supply filler panel. - Note: During normal operation, each power-supply bay must have either a power supply or filler panel installed for proper cooling. - b.
-Disconnect the power source to the system. - 10.
+Install a power-supply filler panel.

+Note: During normal operation, each power-supply bay must have either a power supply or filler panel installed for proper cooling.

+- b.
+Disconnect the removed power supply's power cable from either the power distribution panel or electrical outlet. - 10.
 Verify that the green DC Good LED on the remaining power supply is lit.
-The green LED indicates that the power supply is operating correctly. - Replace the service access cover as described in "Service Access Cover Removal (Model 6C4)" on page 357 or "Service Access Cover Removal (Model 6E4)" on page 363. - 12.
-On a Model 6C4, push the system drawer back into the operating position as described in "Returning the Model 6C4 to the Operating Position" on page 356. - On a Model 6C4, close the rack doors.
-On a Model 6E4, close the bezel door.
+The green LED indicates that the power supply is operating correctly. - 11.
+Replace the service access cover as described in "Service Access Cover Removal (Model 6C4)" on page 370 or "Service Access Cover Removal (Model 6E4)" on page 375. - 12.
+On a Model 6C4, push the system drawer back into the operating position as described in "Returning the Model 6C4 to the Operating Position" on page 369. - 13.
+On a Model 6C4, close the rack doors. - On a Model 6E4, close the bezel door.

 - 1a Outer Side Cover (Model 6E4 Only)

 - 1 Service Access Cover

 - 2 Power Supply #1 (Primary)

 - 3 Power Supply Release Handle

 - 4 Power Supply Filler Panel

 - 5a Model 6C4

 - 5b Model 6E4